RBRPro/RbrPro-Addons/README.md

 <b>TGD ContextManager</b>

 This class is simple and sophisticated at the same time.
-It provides a convenient way to implement your viewModel because both the [RuntimeProperties] and the [ConfigProperties] are "Observable".
+It provides a convenient way to implement your viewModel because both the [RuntimeProperties] and the [ConfigProperties] are "Observables".
 The class allow the use of multiple configuration files as well.
 [ConfigProperties] are automatically loaded and saved.
 You can use only simple C# types but this is not a big limitation.
 The [RuntimeProperties] are the volatile ones, there is no limitation in the type, they can be also Collection.
 Together with the ObservableCollection class provided by the TGD.Framework package these classes are a good starting point to develop WPF based applications.

 Licensing